ConnorCorbin/30-Seconds-Of-Spanish/README.md

   };
   ```

-4. Besides from implementation code, there is also a few other files that need to be created:
+3. Besides from the main JavaScript file containing the implementation code, there exists a couple of other files which must be created.
+These are:
   - Readme file with component documentation
-  - Test file containing unit tests
+  - Test file(s) containing the unit tests

-  The finished folder structure of the completed component will look like the following:
+  The finished folder structure of the component will look like the following:

   ```javascript
   src/